adct-the-experimenter/import-audio-DAW-BAE/README.md

 Also open Audacity.
 Go to Effect->Add/Remove Plug-ins.
 Enable the plugin 'Export Audio To Binaural Audio Editor'.

-Finally, select audio to export, simply go to Effects, and then choose 'Export Audio To Binaural Audio Editor'
+Then, select audio to export, simply go to Effects, and then choose 'Export Audio To Binaural Audio Editor'

+Finally, simply click on the 'Import Audio DAW' button of the soundproducer track that you wish to have the audio exported from DAW.